-In many regions, pandemic-driven restrictions have begun to ease as businesses and governments shift toward a new normal during COVID-19.
-(The one major exception, of course, is China, which has returned to the full lockdown response of early 2020.)
-As most other nations get back to business and pandemic fiscal measures phase out, the massive labor shortages that plagued companies in 2020 and 2021 have started to subside.
-In the United States, for example, the phaseouts of fiscal stimulus, foreclosure moratoria, and extended unemployment insurance, combined with rising wages, have coaxed more people back to work.
+In the United States, for example, rising wages and the phaseouts of foreclosure moratoria and extended unemployment insurance have coaxed more people back to work.
 Unemployment in March was just a tenth of a percentage point above its level in February 2020.
-Meanwhile, the labor force participation rate, which measures the percentage of the population either working or actively looking for work, was 62.4% in March, up from a multidecade low of 60.2% in April 2020.
+The labor force participation rate, which measures the percentage of the population either working or actively looking for work, was 62.4% in March, up from a multidecade low of 60.2% in April 2020.
 While that isn’t quite back to the pre-pandemic level of 63.4% recorded in February 2020, the trend is clear.

 In today’s seemingly chaotic but value-rich sourcing environment, the biggest key to success will be in drawing the distinction between purchased items with meaningful value-add steps and components that are 80% or more raw material-dependent.
-Examples of components with meaningful value-add steps include plastic and aluminum extrusions, stamped or machined metal parts, molded plastic products, motors, fans and other semi-finished goods, and so on.
+Examples of components with meaningful value-add steps include plastic and aluminum extrusions, stamped or machined metal parts, molded plastic products, motors, fans, and other semi-finished goods.
 Raw material-dependent components include steel wire rod, plastic resin, metal ingots, and other items.

 In the current environment, cost structures of components with higher value-add steps have been somewhat insulated from wild raw material price fluctuations, given that raw materials generally comprise no more than 15% of the total cost of the component.
 In contrast, heavy raw material-dependent components have been susceptible not only to continued rising prices but also to extreme swings, which have made planning difficult.

 In addition, many previously “underrepresented” markets have gained meaningful share from the more established raw material markets.
-For example, several types of lumber and wood products like furniture, previously thought of as a China/East Asian stronghold, are now being sourced from Eastern Europe at a growing rate.
-The massive hike in ocean shipping rates from Asia has made European suppliers significantly more cost competitive.
-Of course, the war in Ukraine might change the dynamics there as well.
+For example, several types of lumber and wood products like furniture, previously thought of as a stronghold for Chinese and East Asian product, are now being sourced from Eastern Europe at a growing rate.
+The massive hike in ocean shipping rates from Asia has made European and US suppliers significantly more cost competitive.
+Of course, the war in Ukraine might change the dynamics when it comes to Europe.